ShaunFerris/Coding-Note-Taking/JavaScript and TypeScript/JavaScript - Testing with Cypress - Intoduction.md

 For a guide to components testing with Cypress see: [[JavaScript - Testing with Cypress - Component Tests]]

+For notes on API testing and integration tests: [[JavaScript - Testing with Cypress - API and Integration tests]]

 For more specific sub topics of testing with Cypress see:
 - [[JavaScript - Testing with Cypress - Stubbing and Spying]]